Zoltan45/MAME-mwy/docs/source/initialsetup/compilingmame.rst

 NO_USE_PULSEAUDIO
     Set to **1** to disable building the PulseAudio sound output module on Linux.
+USE_WAYLAND
+    Set to **1** to include support for bgfx video output with the Wayland display server.
 USE_TAPTUN
     Set to **1** to include the tap/tun network module, or set to **0** to disable building the tap/tun network module.
 The tap/tun network module is